java-to-kotlin/java-to-kotlin.github.io/code.md

 ![Code reference example](coderef.png)

-If you are reading this on a device, the reference is a link that will take you to that version of the file on GitHub.
+When you read the book on a device, the reference is a link to that version of the file on GitHub.

-On real paper, you can click all you like; nothing will happen, sorry.
-But you can reconstitute the link as follows.
+If reading the book on paper,  you can reconstitute the link as follows...

 Take the reference text, in this case:

 `table-reader.1:src/test/java/travelator/tablereader/TableReaderAcceptanceTests.kt`

-replace the `:` separator with a `/` and add to the root URL `https://github.com/java-to-kotlin/code/blob/` to get:
+Replace the `:` separator with a `/` and add to the root URL `https://github.com/java-to-kotlin/code/blob/` to get:

 `https://github.com/java-to-kotlin/code/blob/table-reader.1/src/test/java/travelator/tablereader/TableReaderAcceptanceTests.kt`